 - Tier 1 support is provided to students by the tutor and/or the Head of Year (HoY).

 - Tier 2 support is provided to some students e.g. mentoring, the Hub, the film room, access to the “Shed”, Young Carers group, yoga and Forest Schools.
 We use this approach as evidence suggests that group support can be more effective than 1:1 support, so, our pastoral team continue to develop, manage and plan groups to meet the needs of the current cohort of students.

-- Tier 3 support is provided to individuals by the Pastoral Support Team (comprised of a lead, Dr Evans, and two other fully trained pastoral support workers, one of whom is a BACP trained counsellor, plus the school nursing team).
+- Tier 3 support is provided to individuals by the Pastoral Support Team (comprised of a lead, Dr Evans, and two other fully trained pastoral support workers, one of whom is a qualified counsellor and a member of the BACP (MBACP) , plus the school nursing team).
 For students with an identified Special Education Needs or Disability (SEND), there may be additional pastoral support.

 In general, school staff cannot act as mental health experts and do not diagnose conditions.